-- §3-160-24 Termination of registration. (a) [An individual] A candidate or noncandidate committee shall remain [a candidate under the campaign spending law] registered with the commission until the commission approves a request for termination. - (b) The candidate or noncandidate committee may submit a request to terminate the [candidate's] committee's registration if: - (1) The candidate or [candidate] noncandidate committee reports no remaining surplus or deficit to the commission; - (2) Accompanying bank statements or other documents confirm that all accounts are closed and there is no surplus or deficit; [and] - (3) The candidate or noncandidate committee has paid all fines, if any, assessed by the commission, and has filed all reports required by chapter 11, part XIII, subpart D, Hawaii Revised Statutes; and - [(3)] (4) The commission has approved a request filed by the candidate or noncandidate committee to terminate.
-[Eff 5/29/10; am and comp ] (Auth: HRS §11-314(8)) (Imp: HRS §\$11-326, 11-334, 11-336, 11-339)
+\$3-160-24 Termination of registration. (a) A candidate or noncandidate committee shall remain registered with the commission until the commission approves a request for termination.

+(b) The candidate or noncandidate committee may submit a request to terminate the committee's registration if:

+- The candidate or noncandidate committee reports no remaining surplus or deficit to the commission; - (2) Accompanying bank statements or other documents confirm that all accounts are closed and there is no surplus or deficit; - (3) The candidate or noncandidate committee has paid all fines, if any, assessed by the commission, and has filed all reports required by chapter 11, part XIII, subpart D, Hawaii Revised Statutes; and - (4) The commission has approved a request filed by the candidate or noncandidate committee to terminate.
+[Eff 5/29/10; am and comp DEC 0 9 2016] (Auth: HRS \$11-314(8)) (Imp: HRS \$\$11-326, 11-334, 11-336, 11-339)
-CONTRIBUTION AND EXPENDITURE REPORTING, LIMITATIONS, AND PROHIBITIONS

-- §3-160-30 Contributions; timely reporting. (a) A monetary contribution shall be deposited in a depository institution.
-The contribution shall be segregated from, and not commingled with any other money that will not be solely used to influence the nomination or election of a candidate or the outcome of any question or issue which may appear on a ballot. - (b) A monetary contribution shall be deposited within seven days after a candidate or any individual authorized to receive contributions on behalf of a candidate or noncandidate committee that received the contribution.
-The committee shall report the contribution, even if the contribution was not deposited within seven days. - (c) The date a monetary contribution is deposited is deemed to be the date the contribution is received for purposes of disclosing information in reports filed with the commission. - (d) A monetary contribution which was not deposited and returned to the contributor within seven days after it was received need not be disclosed and reported as a contribution. - (e) A nonmonetary contribution to a committee shall be disclosed and reported at the contribution's reasonable market value on the date received.
-[Eff 5/29/10; am and comp ] (Auth: HRS §11-314(8)) (Imp: HRS §\$11-302, 11-324, 11-333, 11-335, 11-351)
+CONTRIBUTION AND EXPENDITURE REPORTING, LIMITATIONS, AND PROHIBITIONS depository institution.
+The contribution shall be segregated from, and not commingled with any other money that will not be solely used to influence the nomination or election of a candidate or the outcome of any question or issue which may appear on a ballot.

+\$3-160-30 Contributions; timely reporting. (a) A monetary contribution shall be deposited in a

+(b) A monetary contribution shall be deposited within seven days after a candidate or any individual authorized to receive contributions on behalf of a candidate or noncandidate committee that received the contribution.
+The committee shall report the contribution, even if the contribution was not deposited within seven days.

+(c) The date a monetary contribution is deposited is deemed to be the date the contribution is received for purposes of disclosing information in reports filed with the commission.

+(d) A monetary contribution which was not deposited and returned to the contributor within seven days after it was received need not be disclosed and reported as a contribution.

+(e) A nonmonetary contribution to a committee shall be disclosed and reported at the contribution's reasonable market value on the date received.
+[Eff 5/29/10; am and comp DEC 0 9 2016] (Auth: HRS \$11-314(8)) (Imp: HRS \$11-302, 11-324, 11-333, 11-335, 11-351)

-- \$3-160-31 Contributions; limits for persons. (a) All of a person's contributions shall be aggregated and subject to the limits in [section 11-204,] sections 11-357, 11-358, 11-359(b), and 11-360, Hawaii Revised Statutes, except as provided in this section. - (b) A person's contribution limits are applicable to the election period in which the candidate is certified to be on the ballot, except as provided in this section. - (1) A person's contribution limits apply to the current election period even if the contributions are used to pay expenses incurred during a prior election period.
+\$3-160-31 Contributions; limits for persons. (a) All of a person's contributions shall be aggregated and subject to the limits in sections 11-357, 11-358, 11-359(b), and 11-360, Hawaii Revised Statutes, except as provided in this section.

+(b) A person's contribution limits are applicable to the election period in which the candidate is certified to be on the ballot, except as provided in this section.

+A person's contribution limits apply to the current election period even if the contributions are used to pay expenses incurred during a prior election period.